stephengold/Maud/README.md

 <a name="build">
 ## How to build Maud from source

-### jME Software Development Kit (SDK)

 Maud currently targets Version 3.1 of jME.
-You are welcome to use jME without installing its Integrated Development Environment (IDE), but I use the IDE, and the following installation instructions assume you will too.
+You are welcome to use jME without installing its Integrated Development Environment (IDE), but I use the IDE, so I tend to assume you will too.

+### In the IDE

+#### IDE setup

 If you already have the IDE installed, skip to step 6.

-The hardware and software requirements of the SDK are documented at https://jmonkeyengine.github.io/wiki/jme3/requirements.html
+The hardware and software requirements of the IDE are documented at https://jmonkeyengine.github.io/wiki/jme3/requirements.html

- 1. Download a jMonkeyEngine 3.1.0 Stable SDK installer from https://github.com/jMonkeyEngine/sdk/releases
+ 1. Download a jMonkeyEngine 3.1.0 Stable installer from https://github.com/jMonkeyEngine/sdk/releases
- 2. Install the SDK, which includes:
+ 2. Install the Software Development Kit (SDK), which includes:
    + the engine,
-   + the IDE, which is based on NetBeans,
+   + the IDE, which is based on [NetBeans][netbeans],
    + various IDE plugins, and
-   + the Blender 3D application.
+   + the [Blender 3D][blender] application.
  3. When you execute the installer, it prompts you to specify a folder for storing projects:
    + Fill in the "Folder name" text box.